JMHeartley/dreamlo.js/README.md

 + `seconds`: the secondary numbric value; can be used to [sort](#sorting-order) `score`s
 + `text`: contains extra data relating to the `score`

-**Tip:** if you have lots of extra data you want to store, you can use `score.text` to save a pipe-delimited string and then decode/recode the information in your program.
+**TIP:** if you have lots of extra data you want to store, you can use `score.text` to save a pipe-delimited string and then decode/recode the information in your program.

 dreamlo doesn't allow the use of the asterisk character ( * ); all occurrences will be replaced by the underscore character ( _ ).